Word@Work, Let God's Word energise your working day!

 Prayer

 My Lord and Master.
 Thank You for being the Boss, the only One with all power and authority who is always right and just.
 Forgive me when I have abused Your trust by taking the privileges You have given me and using them for my own advantage and not yours.
 Please help me to practise living for Jesus with a willing heart in the workplace this week, assuming (the truth) that Jesus is with me and watching everything.
-And may I be ready for Him when He comes again.
+May I be ready for Him when He comes again.
 In Jesus' Name.
 Amen.

 Bible Book: